Dads 4 Dads · A not-for-profit initiative for separated fathers

 Legal basis: Under s.69ZT of the Family Law Act 1975, rules of evidence do not apply in parenting proceedings — meaning a well-structured progress report from our program can be admitted and considered by the court.
 A father's engagement with programs is explicitly referenced in the FCFCOA Family Violence Best Practice Principles as a factor courts consider when assessing parenting capacity.
 We build the document that speaks to that directly.

 24 hours.
 5 blocks.
 50 dads.
 One cause — keeping fathers connected to their kids.
-Every registration goes directly to Foundation programs.
+Every registration goes directly to our programs.

 RUN — Face the Chaos